 People were enabled to take risks and staff ensured that they understood what measures needed to be taken to help them remain safe.
 A range of risks were assessed to minimise the likelihood of people receiving unsafe care including risks to staff and environmental risks.
 Individual plans of care were reviewed on a regular basis to ensure that risk assessments and care plans were updated regularly or as changes occurred.
-Staff said "Risk assessments are key to providing safe and planned care for people."
 When accidents did occur the manager and staff took appropriate action to ensure that people received safe treatment.
 Training records confirmed that all staff were trained in emergency first aid.
 Accidents and incidents were regularly reviewed to observe for any incident trends and control measures were put in place to minimise the risks.

 There was sufficient staff available to provide people's care and support.
-One person said "There is always someone to help me and [staff member] is my favourite."
-The registered manager told us that there was a staff member who supported the home and covered for annual leave and absence, staff knew the people well and completed the same training as permanent staff.
+One person said "Staff are always here and we have someone awake at night now, I don't need them but I might one day."
+The staff support was flexible to meet people's needs and was adjusted according to what activities people were undertaking.
 Throughout the inspection we saw there was enough staff to meet people's needs.

 People's medicines were safely managed.
-One person said "I always have my tablets in the morning with my breakfast."
+One person said "I get my tablets on time, you can set your clock by them."
 The staff confirmed they had received training on managing medicines, which was refreshed annually and competency assessments were carried out.
 Records in relation to the administration, storage and disposal of medicines were well maintained and medicines management audits took place.
-There were detailed one page profiles in place for each person who received medicine detailing any allergies, behaviours that may challenge and how a person takes their medicine.